bharatsubedi/FOTS_tf_efficientnet/README.md

-# Text detection and recognition using FOTS
+# Text detection and recognition
 ![Screenshot](1.jpg)
 # EfficientNet implementation of FOTS Architecture
 ## If you like my work please cite